blaisewynne/blaisecraft/README.md

 # Blaisecraft
-The mod current adds all sort of random items to the game.
-Such as:
+The mod current adds all sort of random items to the game for Minecraft 1.21.10, such as:

 #### - Labubu
 #### - Vampirism